Breaking Bad (Better Call Saul): Production

-Bob Odenkirk and Jonathan Banks, who play Jimmy McGill and Mike Ehrmantraut, are the only cast members listed in the starring credits.
-The audio team reused an audio snippet from the original Breaking Bad "Better Call Saul" episode where Goodman was gagged and altered it to convey it from his point of view.
-Cinematographer Marshall Adams sought to replicate Michael Slovis' work on Breaking Bad, and attempted to replicate his lighting and coloring.
 "Breaking Bad" features the return of Bryan Cranston and Aaron Paul as Walter White and Jesse Pinkman, the main characters of Breaking Bad.
+Discussions for the characters' inclusion occurred since the first season.
 Their scene in "Breaking Bad" was the first of three scenes that they shot for Better Call Saul.
-It was filmed in April 2021, during the production of the sixth season's second episode, to accommodate their schedules.
-Though both RV vehicles used during filming of Breaking Bad were still available, the one normally used for interior shots had been gutted, so the interior of the RV was recreated on a set.
-Set designer Ashley Marsh and her team worked from photos and stills from Breaking Bad to reacquire most of the equipment shown in the RV to detail, and even worked with the operator of an Albuquerque Breaking Bad tour to provide some of the RV curtains and fabrics.
+Showrunner Peter Gould was satisfied with the timing of their inclusion and said that it helped subvert fan expectations, desiring to contextualize their appearance through the show's existing story which focused on Jimmy, Kim, and Mike.
+Gilligan reiterated similar claims, while also adding that the writers wanted to include the characters in the story in an organic manner rather than as fan service.
+It was filmed in April 2021, during the production of "Carrot and Stick", to accommodate their schedules, which was seven months prior to when Schnauz would actually direct the episode.
+Schnauz felt that both Cranston and Paul reprised their roles well and said he had to remind Cranston that his performance should align with Walt's character in the second season of Breaking Bad rather than the fifth.
+Despite the fact that Better Call Saul didn't employ de-aging technology for most flashback scenes, Schnauz opted to apply moderate de-aging on Cranston's and Paul's faces to erase some lines.
+Filming of the scene was difficult due to the actors' complicated schedules and Paul's facial hair for an upcoming project.
+As such, Schnauz wrote the scene towards the beginning of the writing for the sixth season.
+It occurred prior to Odenkirk's heart attack on the production of "Carrot and Stick".
+Though both RV vehicles used during filming of Breaking Bad were still available, the one normally used for interior shots was gutted, so the interior of the RV was recreated on a set.
+Set designer Ashley Marsh and her team worked from photos and stills from Breaking Bad to reacquire most of the equipment shown in the RV to detail and even worked with the operator of an Albuquerque Breaking Bad tour to provide some of the RV curtains and fabrics.
 Schnauz wrote their scene before finishing the rest of the episode's script.
 Filming for the scene took a day and a half.
 Cranston and Paul's appearances were treated with high secrecy, with both actors kept out of sight while in Albuquerque, similar to Cranston's cameo in El Camino: A Breaking Bad Movie (2019).
 They stayed in Albuquerque for four days at an Airbnb, with all wardrobe and makeup done in the home and only leaving to be taken on site to shoot.
 The scenes set in Omaha are entirely in black and white.
+Sound mixing for "Breaking Bad" was completed by that July.